Submit A formAfter Hours Contact

 3. A serious indictable offence involving sexual intercourse with someone under the age of 16

-4. A serious indictable offence involving a weapon
+4. A serious indictable offence involving a weapon, including offences involving a military style weapon or a prohibited firearm

-5. An offence that involves a commercial quantity of a serious drug
+5. An offence that involves a commercial quantity of a serious or prohibited drug

 In contrast, for offences that do not require showing cause, you generally have the right to release unless the prosecution can prove that there are unacceptable risks associated with granting bail.